Oregon Shakespeare Festival: Volunteers

 The professional staff is augmented by approximately 700 volunteers, who contribute thousands of hours each year.
 They have helped patrons as roving Bricks Ambassadors who welcomed visitors to the campus and answered their questions, staffed the Welcome Center and Green Show information table, facilitated informal post-matinee discussions, provided concierge services for visiting student groups, and served as volunteer ushers and ticket takers in the three theatres.

 Behind the scenes, volunteers help in the archives, box office, costume shop, costume warehouse, development office, fitness center, light shop, mail room, marketing office, scene shop as well as with office tasks such as copying, filing, preparing mailings and sorting incoming mail.
 They transcribe interviews, help with actor auditions for visitors from other theatres and serve as attendants in the company fitness facility.

 Volunteers assist with access services such as providing infrared hearing devices.
 They help with data collection for periodic audience surveys and staff numerous events that comprise the annual Daedalus fund raiser (see above), drive company vehicles on specific errands, and direct traffic during dismantling and movement of sets into storage at the end of the season.

 Soroptimists Club members provide comfort items such as blankets, cushions, and ponchos in the outdoor theatre.
 Tudor Guild volunteers staff the brass rubbing center, theatre lobby merchandise counters, and gift shop.
 Housing aides deliver “welcome baskets” to visiting artists.
 Ashland Garden Club members provide floral arrangements for the annual Feast of Will celebration on the opening weekend of the Allen Elizabethan Theatre.

 Each November, company members host a cocktail party and show titled Love's Labors thanking and celebrating the volunteers.

-Stage Technology

-The availability of small inexpensive computing platforms, LEDs, and compact powerful batteries allows special effects to be built into props, costumes, and scenery.
-Lighting, atmospherics, sounds, rainstorms, even motorized movement and more can be programmed into devices and controlled by the actors or remotely.
-WiFi and Bluetooth devices allow for wireless communication between the control console and the effect.
-For example, the LEDs built into a dress can be remotely illuminated and colors changed live while onstage.
-Costumes in Head Over Heels, The Wiz, and The Winter's Tale are recent examples of wireless control.
-Lanterns, candles, fireflies, and other effects built into props and scenery also utilize embedded electronics.